+Need to write a knockout data scientist resume to land your dream job?
+You’re in the right place.
 As data scientists, we often obsess over numbers and conversion rates… and that’s a good thing!
-A job search is just a numbers game with plenty of conversion rates.
+A job search is just a numbers game with three steps:

 Applications ⇒ Interviews ⇒ Job Offers

 Today, we’ll look at how you can improve your rate of Applications ⇒ Interviews by writing a winning data scientist resume.

 We’ve compiled our favorite tips for writing the perfect data scientist CV, and they’re broken into 3 sections:

 - Editing Your Data Scientist Resume

 Resumes are often misused as a “credential dump,” a hodge-podge of skills and experiences.
 Instead, your data scientist resume should tell a persuasive story with YOU as the protagonist.

 Each section should work in harmony and each bullet point should add colorful details.
 That’s why the prep work before writing your resume is even more important than what you type.